This article has been checked for horticultural accuracy by Oliver Parsons.

 Thinning out tomatoes

-Pick a sunny, well-ventilated spot for growing tomatoes outdoors.
+Pick a sunny, sheltered but well-ventilated spot for growing tomatoes outdoors.
 Leave enough space between plants for air to circulate – don't be tempted to plant closer than the seed pack recommends.

-Remove lower leaves, and some higher up, to increase air circulation.
-Vigorous bush varieties produce too many leaves and benefit from drastic pruning to thin the foliage and encourage good ventilation.
+On cordon types, remove lower leaves where fruits have already formed, to increase air circulation, let in light and speed up ripening.
+Vigorous bush varieties will tend to produce more leaves than they need, and benefit from drastic pruning to thin the foliage and encourage good ventilation.

 Avoid planting tomatoes near potatoes